HiFashionTech/NeoEffects_library/README.md

 ## Effects Defined by NeoWindow

 Currently NeoWindow defines the following effects:
-- NoEffect : ignore the window
+- NoEffect : ignore the window; also used to reset internal timers/counters
 - Hold : hold current pixel colors for time period
 - Circle  : one dot of specified color moves across window with time period between changes
 - Wipe  : wipe (fill) window one dot of color at a time, with delay between changes